RSHE & RSE

 At Old Church Primary School, puberty is taught as a statutory requirement of Health Education and covered by our Jigsaw PSHE Programme in the ‘Changing Me’ Puzzle (unit).
 We conclude that sex education refers to Human Reproduction, and therefore inform parents of their right to request their child be withdrawn from the PSHE lessons that explicitly teach this in the Jigsaw Changing Me Puzzle Unit.
 (RSHE Policy April 2021)

 A (YR1): "We use Jigsaw Jack to speak about him and cuddle him.
-We use Jigsaw Jacks Charter to help us follow the rules.
+We use the Jigsaw Charter to help us follow the rules.
 We circle his thumb to show what we have learnt."

-J & L-M (YR2): "We learn with Jigsaw Joe.
+J & L-M (YR2): "We learn with Jigsaw Jo.
 He taught us about healthy food and how to keep a healthy brain.
 We can breathe in and out if we have different emotions.
 He has a Jigsaw Charter to teach us rules, such as privacy (confidentiality)."

 L (YR5): "I enjoyed Jigsaw when we looked at out dreams and goals.
 It helps me think what I'm going to achieve when growing up.
 I need to put my mind to things to help me get where I want to be"